DRMacIver/systems/tempo.md

 ## Splitting the group

-The optimal size for a tempo session is probably about 5-8 people.
+The optimal size for a TickTalk session is probably about 5-8 people.
 Once you've hit ten or more people, it's time to split the group (feel free to experiment with this number).

 To do this, put the later pile and the questions deck back together, sort the cards by name, and hand them out to their proposers.